Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-Figure~\ref{fig:FigII} shows the free-surface flow dynamics of piles with particle diameter $d = 1.93 \pm 0.05$ ($\mathrm{Pe}_g \approx 15$) and $d = 3.97 \pm 0.12$ ($\mathrm{Pe}_g \approx 264$) following a tilt to $\theta_\mathrm{start}=\SI{5}{\degree}$.
-At this inclination, the piles lie below the minimal angle that geometric interlocking can sustain under gravity $\theta_\mathrm{ath} \approx \SI{5.8}{\degree}$, and therefore gravity-driven avalanches are precluded~\footnote{When the flow is initiated above $\theta_\mathrm{ath}$, it proceeds in two stages: an initial fast avalanche dominated by particle weight, followed by a slow creep as the pile relaxes toward angles below the athermal threshold.}.
+Figure~\ref{fig:FigII} shows the free-surface flow dynamics of piles with particle diameter $d = \qty{1.93(0.05)}{\micro\meter}$ ($\mathrm{Pe}_g \approx 15$) and $d = \qty{3.97(0.12)}{\micro\meter}$ ($\mathrm{Pe}_g \approx 264$) following a tilt to $\theta_\mathrm{start}=\SI{5}{\degree}$.
+At this inclination, the piles lie below the minimal angle that geometric interlocking can sustain under gravity $\theta_\mathrm{ath} \approx \SI{5.8}{\degree}$, and therefore gravity-driven flows are precluded~\footnote{When the flow is initiated above $\theta_\mathrm{ath}$, it proceeds in two stages: an initial fast gravity driven flow, followed by a slow thermally activated creep flow~\cite{berut2019brownian,lagoin2024effects}.}.
 Instead, the observed dynamics is dominated by a slow thermally activated creep, which strongly depend on the gravitational Péclet number~\cite{berut2019brownian}.
 Thus, the time required to reach their arrested state differs by several orders of magnitude between the two particle sizes.
-For $\mathrm{Pe}_g \approx 15$, the pile fully relaxes within $\sim 5$~h, whereas for $\mathrm{Pe}_g \approx 264$, creep persists at extremely slow rate for over one month without reaching an angle of repose~\footnote{Note that an extrapolation of the creep dynamics, assuming no early arrest at a finite angle, indicates that the time required for the pile to reach \SI{0}{\degree} at $\mathrm{Pe}_g \approx 264$ would be more than one year, which is experimentally inaccessible.} (see inset in Figure~\ref{fig:FigII}).
-These observation highlight the intrinsic difficulty of directly verifying the arrested state of piles at high $\mathrm{Pe}_g$ within experimentally accessible times.
+For $\mathrm{Pe}_g \approx 15$, the pile fully relaxes within $\sim \qty{5}{\hour}$, whereas for $\mathrm{Pe}_g \approx 264$, creep persists at extremely slow rate for over one month without reaching an angle of repose (see inset in Fig.~\ref{fig:FigII}).
+These observations highlight the intrinsic difficulty of directly verifying the arrested state of piles at high $\mathrm{Pe}_g$ within experimentally accessible times.